 Reading Corps is a tutoring model that provides one-on-one—or one-on-two—reading interventions for kindergarten through grade 3 students, using AmeriCorps members who embed into the school.
+Reading Corps places a strong focus on synthesizing sounds to decode text.
 It was developed by ServeMinnesota and is disseminated by the non-profit, Reading and Math, Inc.

 Tutors in Reading Corps are part- or full-time AmeriCorps members who are comprehensively trained and fully supported by the program.
 Schools partner with Reading and Math, Inc. to recruit community members to serve as the tutors.
 Schools also allocate a small portion of staff time to be trained in—and provide ongoing support for—implementing the program, including coaching tutors.
 Full-time tutors provide 15 or more 20-minute sessions per day, and part-time tutors provide between 9-12 20-minute sessions.
 Tutors usually tutor in person, but may also work online when in-person tutoring is not possible.

 Reading Corps was designed for students in kindergarten through grade 3 who score below expectations for development of foundational literacy skills.
 A school staff member selects eligible students for the tutor caseload based on assessment data the program helps collect.
 Students receive 20 minutes a day of tutoring, usually for about a semester, until progress monitoring data indicate they meet eligibility for exiting the program, after which time they are monitored until the end of the school year.